 Event Portal Usage Notes

-Catalogs are collections of events.
-You can see a listing of available catalogs on the
+Releases are collections of events.
+You can see a listing of available releases on the Release List page.

 - Different versions of calibration applied to the associated strain data